 Fortunately, there are third-party logistics providers (3PLs) that specialize in helping third-party Amazon sellers meet Seller Fulfilled Prime criteria.

-In this situation, the 3PL – rather than the seller – warehouses goods.
+In this situation, the Amazon 3PL – rather than the seller – warehouses goods.
 When an order is placed, it automatically hits the 3PL’s software system, triggering it to be picked, packed and shipped on time using a Buy Shipping label via an Amazon-approved carrier.

 Basically, it’s like FBA but less expensive and significantly more flexible.
 Listings are eligible for the Prime badge, and the chances of getting time in the Buy Box increase significantly.